HarshalShende/EduPortal/README.md

   o	viewednotification(heading varchar(30),message varchar(30),tag varchar(30),sid varchar(20))
 •	Import the project in the server machine and add it to the server.
 •	Create folder “UploadedFile” in E:\ drive and subfolders “AssignmentSubmission”, “Attendance”, “Notice”, “Question”, “Temp” in E:\UploadedFile.

+You must create an account in bulksms.com and put your username and password in services/SendSMS.java